lammps/lammps/doc/src/fix_bond_react.rst

 Three physical conditions must be met for a reaction to occur.
 First, a bonding atom pair must be identified within the reaction distance cutoffs.
 Second, the topology surrounding the bonding atom pair must match the topology of the pre-reaction template.
+Only atom types and bond connectivity are used to identify a valid reaction site (not bond types, etc.).
 Finally, any reaction constraints listed in the map file (see below) must be satisfied.
 If all of these conditions are met, the reaction site is eligible to be modified to match the post-reaction template.

 A bonding atom pair will be identified if several conditions are met.
 First, a pair of atoms I,J within the specified react-group-ID of type